oleg--manzhos/rijks-data-validation/README.md

-Rijks open data validation project
+# Rijks open data validation project

 ## Description
-A brief description of the project and its purpose.
+Rijksmuseum data services provide access to object metadata, bibliographic data and user generated content.
+These pages comprise the technical documentation of RijksData, also available are a general introduction, as well as the open data policy of the museum.
+Contact us if you have any questions or want to report issues.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)